calebmsword/clone-deep/README.md

 `cloneDeep` has none of these limitations.
 See [this section](#cloneDeep-vs-structuredClone) for more specifics on the differrences between `cloneDeep` and `structuredClone`.

-### What can and cannot be cloned
+### What cannot be cloned

 Functions cannot be reliably cloned in JavaScript.
-Functions which do not access data in their closures can be cloned, but there is no way for an algorithm to know if a function accesses its closure.
-The techniques which can properly clone functions that do not access their closure are highly insecure and should not be used.
-It is also not possible to clone methods on native JavaScript prototypes. `WeakMap` and `WeakSet` instances also cannot be cloned.
+ - It is impossible to clone native JavaScript functions.
+ - It is impossible to clone functions which manipulate data in their closures.
+ - The techniques which properly clone some functions use `eval` or the `Function` constructor which are highly insecure.

+`WeakMap` and `WeakSet` instances also cannot be cloned.

-Most objects have `Object.prototype` in their prototype chain, but `Object.prototype` has functions so it cannot be cloned.
-In the vast majority of use cases, it is not possible to clone the prototype chain.
+Most objects have `Object.prototype` or some other native JavaScript prototype in their prototype chain, but native functions cannot be cloned.
+This means that it is usually impossible to clone the prototype chain.
 Instead, it makes more sense to have the cloned object share the prototype of the original object.

 Please see [these notes](https://github.com/calebmsword/javascript-notes/blob/main/deep-clone.md#deep-clone-and-functions) for an in-depth discussion on the challenge of cloning functions.